 Since the interest rate at both banks is so low, those fees can quickly outpace the interest you can earn.

 There are usually ways to avoid fees on savings accounts.
-Bank of America will waive its savings account fee if you maintain a $500 minimum balance.
+Bank of America will waive its savings account fee if you maintain a $500 minimum balance, for example.

 You can also avoid the fee if you have a checking account with Bank of America.
 Similarly, Chase will remove the fee with a minimum balance of $300 or a monthly repeating transfer of $25 from a Chase checking account.